Metalbeb/DGD1003_Acri-lyque/README.md

 4. Visual And Audio
 - Art Style: TBA
 - Interface (UI): Paint bar at the side of the screen.
 You won't be able to paint anything if it runs out, unless you remove some of the paint from colored objects
-- Music:
+- Music: TBA
-- Sound Effects:
+- Sound Effects: TBA

 5. Additional Information
 - References Games: Epic Mickey